Frequently Asked Questions

 What membership levels are available?
 And what are the responsibilities and privileges when participating in the forum?

-ONVIF offers four levels of membership: user, contributing, full and observer member, to accommodate individual choices of participation.
+ONVIF offers five levels of membership: full, contributing, registered affiliate, user, and observer member, to accommodate individual choices of participation.
 Full or contributing members can actively influence the development of the standard by participating in the work of the forum.
+Registered affiliates are affiliates of full and contributing members and share many of the same privileges of their parent company’s membership.
 The user member level is open to organizations that wish to use the Network Interface Specification and have access to specification proposals but do not want to participate in any work of the forum.
-The Observer member level is best suited for the Press, having access to conformance tools and the ONVIF logo.
+The observer member level is best suited for media, having access to conformance tools and the ONVIF logo.
 Technology and test tools will be made available to all ONVIF members to facilitate the development of conformant products.

 What are the costs involved (membership fees) for participating?

-ONVIF offers four levels of membership with costs attributed accordingly.
+ONVIF offers five levels of membership with costs attributed accordingly.
 Details of the costs involved are clarified in the Rules of Membership available for download.
-The purpose of the membership fees is to cover the administration costs related to the non-profit organization and other costs directly related to the forum.
+The purpose of the membership fees is to cover the administration costs related to the non-profit organization and other costs directly related to the organization.

 Who can use the ONVIF logo?

 Only ONVIF members have the right to use the ONVIF logo.
 The logo can be used to promote their membership and conformant products.
 The usage of the ONVIF logo must follow the logo guidelines provided by ONVIF.
-The ONVIF logo guidelines are available to all members through Members’ Forum.
+The ONVIF logo guidelines are available to all members here.

 How do I know as an integrator if a device supports, for instance, the imaging services?